Purple Vomit – Royal Barf No One Asked For

 What Should You Do If You Puke Purple?

-How to Avoid Purple Puke (Unless You’re Into That)
+How to Avoid Purple Puke

 Conclusion: Purple Vomit Is Weird, Wild, and Kinda Fabulous

 Let’s be honest—purple vomit is gross, but also a little fascinating.
-It’s like your stomach tried to make abstract art using fruit punch and chaos.
-Most of the time, it’s just your body reacting to colorful foods and being a bit dramatic.
-But if it keeps happening or you feel really off, don’t ignore it.
-Even barf that looks like it came from a galaxy far, far away deserves some attention.
+It’s like your stomach attempted abstract art using fruit punch and chaos.
+Most of the time, it’s simply your body reacting to colorful foods with a touch of drama.
+However, if it keeps happening or you feel really off, don’t ignore it.
+Even barf that looks like it came from a galaxy far, far away deserves attention.
+Stay hydrated, avoid rainbow-colored mystery drinks, and remember: not all that glitters is gold—sometimes, it’s purple… and in your toilet.